FAQs - Porters Peak, Nova Scotia. Glamping Getaway.

 The fireplaces located inside our glamping tents are included in any fire restrictions.

 Fire extinguishers are available inside and outside of each accommodation.
 We recommend you familiarize yourself with their location and instructions for use.
 Water buckets are provided at each fire pit within the campground.
-These buckets serve as an additional fire safety measure and can be used to extinguish small fires or hot embers.
+These buckets serve as an additional fire safety measure and can extinguish small fires or hot embers.

 Exercise caution when handling open flames.
 Follow these guidelines to maintain a safe environment: